gouriTD/Todo-list-with-Postgress/README.md

 A Todolist app with postgress db integration

 This is a basic todo list app which has the following functionalities :
-a) Inserting a new list item .
+1) Inserting a new list item.
-b) Retrieving the entire list items and then displaying it for users.
+2) Retrieving the entire list items and then displaying it for users.
-c) Editing a particular listitem and storing it in db.
+3) Editing a particular listitem and storing it in db.
-d) Deleting a listitem.
+4) Deleting a listitem.

 **Tech stack used:**
 Front-end :